joergbuchwald/joss_ogs6py_VTUinterface/paper/paper.md

 # Summary

 We introduce two new Python modules that facilitate the pre- and post-processing of finite element calculations. [ogs6py](https://github.com/joergbuchwald/ogs6py) is a Python interface for the open-source package OpenGeoSys [@Bilke2019], a finite element code for simulation of multi-field processes in fractured porous media.
-Modeling workflows is further streamlined in Jupyter Notebooks using the newly developed [VTUinterface](https://github.com/joergbuchwald/VTUinterface).
+Modeling workflows can be further streamlined in Jupyter Notebooks using the newly developed [VTUinterface](https://github.com/joergbuchwald/VTUinterface).
 The usage of the modules is demonstrated with common workflow operations, including parameter variations, boundary conditions, solver settings, verification of simulation results by comparison to analytical solutions, set-up and evaluation of ensemble runs, convenient analysis of results by line plots, time series, or transient contour plots.

 # Statement of need